Is an Open Mind Worth the Risk?

 This list of laws imposing risks on employers who desire to populate their workforce with immigrants who are in this country without proper authorization is long and the financial exposure significant.
 Think twice and carefully before you expose your business assets to these types of claims.

-Do you have a question or legal matter that requires the advice of a NJ employment law attorney?
-Then contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at email@example.com to arrange for a consultation in our Freehold office (Monmouth County) or at your place of business.
+If you have any questions about New Jersey employment law, please contact Fredrick P. Niemann, Esq. at (855) 376-5291 or email him at firstname.lastname@example.org to arrange for a consultation in our Freehold office (Monmouth County) or at your place of business.